mui/toolpad/docs/data/toolpad/concepts/connecting-to-data.md

 <ul>
 <li style="list-style-type: none">
-Toolpad custom functions run fully server-side in Node.js.
+Toolpad custom functions run fully server-side in Node.
 For example, if you change the content of the above example to:

 ```tsx
 export async function example() {